-- 18. Click to expand Remote endpoint. - a.
-For Hostname, select either a hostname or IP address.
-If your device is not configured to initiate the IPsec connection (see IKE > Initiate connection), you can also use the keyword any, which means that the hostname is dynamic or unknown. - b.
+- MAC address: The device's primary MAC address will be used as the ID and sent as a ID\KEY\ID IKE identity. - Serial number: The device's serial number will be used as the ID and sent as a ID\KEY\ID IKE identity. - 18.
+Click to expand Remote endpoint. - a.
+For IP version, select either IPv4 or IPv6. - b.
+For Hostname list selection, select one of the following: - Round robin: Attempts to connect to hostnames sequentially based on the list order. - Random: Randomly selects an IPsec peer to connect to from the hostname list. - Priority ordered: Selects the first hostname in the list that is resolvable. - c.
+Click to expand Hostname. - i.
+Click Yaext to Add Hostname. - ii.
+For Hostname, type a hostname or IPv4 address.
+If your device is not configured to initiate the IPsec connection (see IKE > Initiate connection), you can also use the keyword any, which means that the hostname is dynamic or unknown. - iii.
+Click Yagain to add additional hostnames. - d.
 Click to expand ID. - i.
 Select the ID type: - Auto: The ID will be automatically determined from the value of the tunnels endpoints. - Raw: Enter an ID and have it passed unmodified to the underlying IPsec stack.
-For Raw ID value, type the ID that will be passed. - Any: Any ID will be accepted. - IPv4: The ID will be interpreted as an IPv4 address and sent as an ID_IPV4 ADDR IKE identity.
+For Raw ID value, type the ID that will be passed. - Any: Any ID will be accepted. - IPv4: The ID will be interpreted as an IPv4 address and sent as an ID\IPV4\ ADDR IKE identity.